rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 (infinite waiting)
 ```

-The `main` method executes forever, despite the `race` function should interrupt the `mineBitcoin` computation and all the good promises of structured concurrency.
-The problem is that the `mineBitcoin` computation doesn't have a  check point for the interruption status of its thread.
+The `main` method executes forever despite the `race` function interrupting the `mineBitcoin` computation and all the good promises of structured concurrency.
+The problem is that the `mineBitcoin` computation doesn't have a checkpoint for the interruption status of its thread.
 Since interruption is a cooperative mechanism, the `mineBitcoin` computation doesn't know that the scope wants to stop it.

 It's easy to fix the problem.
-We can add a check point in the `mineBitcoin` computation to check if the thread was interrupted.
+We can add a checkpoint in the `mineBitcoin` computation to check if the thread was interrupted.
 We can check if a thread was interrupted with the `isInterrupted` method on the `Thread` class:

 ```java
 static Bitcoin mineBitcoinWithConsciousness() {